Chia Seeds are an awesome superfood that are packed with nutrition and health benefits. (Learn more about chia seeds in our Chia Seed Guide)

 Drink Chia Seed Water

-If you search the internet, you should be able to find some chia seed water recipes.
-It’s basically, just water you would normally drink during the day, but with some chia seeds added to it.
+Chia seed water is basically, just water you would normally drink during the day, but with some chia seeds added to it.

 All you really need to do is add about a tablespoon of chia seeds to a glass of water (8-10 ounces or so) and mix it up.
 Then drink it after 5-10 minutes.